- You want to spend how much on a keyboard?!?

 - Holy inconvenience, Batman!

-- You don’t need fancy new tools, but when you get the right ones, they make a difference
+- You don’t need fancy new tools, but a few useful workspace upgrades make a difference

 I’m not cheap—but it wouldn’t be wrong to call me frugal.
 I don’t mind spending money, but I want to ensure I’m getting my money’s worth.
-I don’t like buying cheap stuff that needs to be replaced because it wears out.
-But I hate spending a lot of money on something that doesn’t perform the way I expect it to.
+I don’t like buying cheap stuff I’ll need to replace because it wears out.
+But I hate spending a lot of money on something that doesn’t perform as expected.
+After several months as a freelancer, I decided it was time for some workspace upgrades.

 A few months ago, my wife, a freelancer of many years, told me she wanted to get a new keyboard.
 That sounded reasonable to me.
 Though her current keyboard worked fine, she was complaining about hand and arm pain.
 She felt the keys were too tough to press.

 I will admit I did a double-take when she told me the price.
 The keyboard she wanted (Realforce) was in the neighborhood of $300.
 It wasn’t even wireless!
-It was a mechanical keyboard with an extremely low actuation force rating, which was essential to her.
-We went to the store, she tried it out, and was sold immediately.
+It’s a mechanical keyboard with an extremely low actuation force rating.
+This was the key feature she was looking for.
+We went to the store, tried it out, and she fell in love immediately.

 I have to admit—it’s a great keyboard.
-After installing the foam padding (after removing all the keys), the actuation depth is shallow.
+I had to install some foam padding (after removing all the keys).
+Now, the actuation depth is very shallow.
 It is a dream to type on.
-Since my wife spends the majority of her time typing, though initially shocking, this seemed like a good investment to me.
+My wife spends the majority of her time typing.
+Though shocked by the price tag at first, this seemed like a good investment to me.

 I’ve posted pics of my makeshift living room office setup before.
 It’s simple, but it does the trick.
-The monitor on the right is an old HP that I bought second hand for about $30—15 years ago.
+The monitor on the right is an old HP I bought second-hand for about $30—15 years ago.
 I’m not playing games on it, and the resolution is noticeably worse than the laptop screen.
 But for editing documents, it’s all I need.

 I was making do with my original wireless keyboard and mouse combo.
 The brand name is Panker—I’ve never heard of it.
-I’m pretty sure the reason I bought it was because it was cheap, had a unified USB receiver, and the mouse had a ‘back’ button.
+I’m pretty sure I bought it because it was cheap, had a unified USB receiver, and the mouse had a “back” button.
 You know the saying, “Ignorance is bliss?”
 Until I tried my wife’s new keyboard, I had no idea how bad mine was.

 It was very clunky.
 I started noticing keys sticking.
 The mouse was functional, but it wasn’t anything special.
-My wife reasoned that if I was going to spend most of my time typing, a better keyboard would be a wise investment.
+My wife reasoned that a better keyboard would be a wise investment if I’m now spending most of my time typing.
 I had to agree.

 I’ll admit, split keyboards like this have always intrigued me.
 They seem like they should function well.
 I get the theory behind the design, and it makes sense.
 My wife urged me to get a mechanical keyboard, but I didn’t feel I had to spend that much money.
-And this seemed like a good time to give an ergonomic keyboard a try.
+And this seemed like a good time to try an ergonomic keyboard.

 Knowing the keyboard connected via both Bluetooth and a unified USB receiver was a plus.
 I have limited USB ports, and though a USB hub is an option, this was a cleaner, simpler one.
 I know Bluetooth can be finicky.
 But knock on wood, since connecting it over a week ago, I’ve had zero issues.
 But knowing I have the USB dongle as a backup is comforting.

-The main complaint against ergonomic keyboards seems to be the ‘learning curve.’
+The main complaint against ergonomic keyboards seems to be the “learning curve.”
 I have to ask—what learning curve?
 From the moment I started typing with this, it just felt right.
 Being a touch typist is likely a significant factor.
-Many of the negative online reviews came from users that admitted to not being touch typists.
+Many of the negative online reviews came from users who admitted to not being touch typists.

 Ahhh…home sweet home never felt this good

-It has a few neat features too.
-You can customize the function keys with Logitech’s software.
-If you sign in to the software, it will back up your settings.
-So if I ever switch computers, I can install the software, and all my customizations will be right there.
+It has a few neat features, too.
+Logitech’s software allows you to customize the function keys.
+If you sign in, the software will back up your settings.
+So, if I ever switch computers, I can install the software, and all my customizations will be right there.

 Furthermore, you can make customizations for individual apps/programs.
-The function keys can perform certain functions in your web browser but different ones in your media player or photo editor.
+The function keys can perform certain functions in your web browser.
+But you can set them up to perform different ones in your media player or photo editor.
 I haven’t played around with these customizations much yet, but more on that later.

 You can also pair it with up to three devices.
 Currently, it’s paired with my laptop and my phone.
 Switching between devices is as simple as pressing a button.
 Unfortunately, my TV only allows Bluetooth connections to specific LG keyboards.
 That would’ve been sweet.